 At this point, you’ve probably at the minimum been inundated with invitations and offers to join a subscription service of one kind or another.
 Whether it’s a coffee subscription, groceries, or cat litter, these things really do save you time and money.
 Sure, the initial upfront annual fee can seem a little off-putting, but the reality is, we’ve gotten used to some of this free time.
 Subscription services remain worth it to take that load off of having to run to specialty stores for odds and ends that can’t either be found locally or at a big-box retailer.
 So, whether you’re getting your dog’s food delivered every three weeks or your hair care products every two months, keep the subscription services if they’re within your budget.

 At the beginning of the pandemic, people got used to the convenience of seeing their regular doctor via secure zoom meetings.
 Then telehealth started parlaying into basically every type of appointment.
 Psychiatry, therapy appointments, dermatological appointments, you get the gist.
 Another benefit of this becoming so mainstream is services that have existed but the spotlight wasn’t shown on as much have become the new normal.
-You can get all kinds of medical care online now without even seeing a doctor.
+You can get all kinds of medical care online now without even seeing a doctor (check Felix Care for this).
 Say you’re prone to UTIs, you can go online and describe your symptoms in a survey and within an hour have prescription antibiotics at your local pharmacy.
 You can receive prescription skincare online easily, which is so beneficial to looking and feeling your best.
 So it’s absolutely time-saving and so convenient to continue this type of health care so long as it isn’t an emergency or fairly urgent.